anmoldeepsingh04/scratchNN/README.md

 # scratchNN
-a neural network implementation from scratch, first in python then in C++ to understand the bare bones
+a neural network implementation from scratch, first in python then in C++ to understand what happens behind the scenes.